nordiskastil/exercise-w5-functions-conditionals/README.md

 # JavaScript Functions & Conditionals

-In this week’s team session, you will practice JavaScript basics and work on applying the concepts we have learned throughout the week.
-This will be done during the scheduled team session, you decide in the team if to do it in small groups or pairs.
+In this week’s session, you will practice JavaScript basics and work on applying the concepts we have learned throughout the week.

 ### Instructions: